 Three Climbers Dead, One Rescued After Fall Near Denali Pass On Mount McKinley

-Three climbers from a Latvian expedition were confirmed dead and a fourth was rescued after four fell near Denali Pass on Mount McKinley's West Buttress route on Wednesday, May 27, 2026.[1]
+Three members of a Latvian mountaineering team died and a fourth was rescued after four climbers fell near Denali Pass on Mount McKinley on Wednesday, May 27, 2026.[1]

 📌 Key Facts

-- On Wednesday, May 27, 2026, four members of a Latvian mountaineering expedition fell near Denali Pass at about 18,200 feet on the West Buttress route of Mount McKinley (Latvian mountaineering expedition).
+- On Wednesday, May 27, 2026, four members of a Latvian mountaineering expedition fell near Denali Pass at about 18,200 feet on the West Buttress route of Mount McKinley.

-- A Latvian mountaineering group announced Friday, May 29, 2026, that three of the four climbers had died and one climber was rescued (Latvian mountaineering group).
+- A Latvian mountaineering group announced Friday, May 29, 2026, that three of the fallen climbers had died (Latvian mountaineering group report).

-- Denali National Park and Preserve search-and-rescue personnel evacuated the surviving climber off the mountain late Thursday afternoon, May 28, 2026 (Denali National Park and Preserve search-and-rescue personnel).
+- Denali National Park and Preserve search-and-rescue personnel evacuated one surviving climber off the mountain late Thursday afternoon, May 28, 2026; rescuers used a long-line extraction to fly the survivor to Kahiltna Base Camp before transfer to a hospital, and the survivor is reported to be in critical condition.

-- The four fallen climbers were part of a seven-person Latvian team; the other three teammates initially rendered aid and then returned to high camp around 17,000 feet (seven-person Latvian team).
+- The four fallen climbers were part of a seven-person Latvian team; the other three teammates initially rendered aid, returned to high camp around 17,000 feet, later experienced declining conditions and were evacuated from the mountain on Friday.

-- The National Park Service said Thursday, May 28, 2026, that low cloud ceilings and limited visibility continued to prevent helicopter access to the accident site near Denali Pass at about 18,200 feet (National Park Service).
+- The National Park Service said Thursday, May 28, 2026, that low cloud ceilings and limited visibility continued to prevent helicopter access to the accident site near Denali Pass at about 18,200 feet, that helicopter operations would resume only when a weather window opens, and that the agency is focused on rescue operations and notification of family members.

 Follow how coverage of this story developed over time